Monitoring programme FAQs

 What if my business has multiple accounts, and their aggregate rates are below thresholds?

 Unfortunately, it is required to report identifications to Mastercard at the account level, so even if aggregate rates across multiple accounts are below thresholds, you can still qualify if one of the accounts is not.
-However, if your business processes for similar services on multiple accounts, it can be requested that Mastercard reassess your situation.
+However, if your business processes for similar services on multiple accounts, it is possible to request that Mastercard reassess your situation.

 Visa

-How do I exit the Visa Dispute Monitoring Program (VDMP), Visa Fraud Monitoring Program (VFMP), or Visa Fraud Monitoring Program-3DS (VFMP-3DS)?
+How do I exit the Visa Dispute Monitoring Programme (VDMP), Visa Fraud Monitoring Programme (VFMP) or Visa Fraud Monitoring Programme-3DS (VFMP-3DS)?

-To fully exit a program, you need 3 consecutive months below the Standard thresholds.
-For VDMP and VFMP, that means either 3 months below 100 chargebacks or 75,000 USD in fraud volume or a rate of 0.9%.
+To fully exit a programme, you need three consecutive months below the Standard thresholds.
+For VDMP and VFMP, that means either three months below 100 chargebacks or US$75,000 in fraud volume or a rate of 0.9%.

-How do I exit the Visa programs at the Excessive level?
+How do I exit the Visa programmes at the Excessive level?

-After being identified at Excessive thresholds, you will continue to be fined and placed in a “high-risk” timeline until the level gets below Standard thresholds.
-That means just 1 month at an Excessive designation could include several months of fines if you’re not below Standard thresholds.
-To fully exit, you need 3 consecutive months below Standard thresholds.
+After being identified at Excessive thresholds, you will continue to be fined and placed in a "high-risk" timeline until the level gets below Standard thresholds.
+That means just one month at an Excessive designation could include several months of fines if you aren't below Standard thresholds.
+To fully exit, you need three consecutive months below Standard thresholds.

-After identification in Visa Fraud Monitoring Program (VFMP) or Visa Fraud Monitoring Program-3DS (VFMP-3DS), when do I regain liability shift on charges?
+After identification in Visa Fraud Monitoring Programme (VFMP) or Visa Fraud Monitoring Programme-3DS (VFMP-3DS), when do I regain liability shift on charges?

-Issuers can raise fraud disputes on 3DS charges under Dispute Condition 10.5: Visa Fraud Monitoring Program 120 calendar days from the date of identification in the Visa Fraud Monitoring Program (for example, if you’re identified in month 2 of the VFMP-3DS program on January 5th).
-Then you must go 3 consecutive months without identifications (Feb-Apr), but issuers can still raise fraud disputes on 3DS charges up until May 5th.
+Issuers can raise fraud disputes on 3DS charges under Dispute Condition 10.5: Visa Fraud Monitoring Programme 120 calendar days from the date of identification in the Visa Fraud Monitoring Programme (for example, if you're identified in month 2 of the VFMP-3DS programme on 5 January).
+Then you must go three consecutive months without identifications (Feb – Apr), but issuers can still raise fraud disputes on 3DS charges up until 5 May.

 Mastercard

-How do I exit the Mastercard Chargeback-Monitored Merchant (CMM) program?
+How do I exit the Mastercard Chargeback-Monitored Merchant (CMM) programme?

-There’s no exiting this program as there is with Visa: you’re either at thresholds or you’re not.
+There's no exiting this programme as there is with Visa: you're either at thresholds or you aren't.

-How do I exit the Mastercard Excessive Chargeback Merchant (ECM) program?
+How do I exit the Mastercard Excessive Chargeback Merchant (ECM) programme?

-To fully exit, you need 2 consecutive months below ECM thresholds.
-For example, if you’re identified in January and are below ECM thresholds in February, but then you’re at ECM thresholds in March, you’ll be identified in ECM again.
-If you go 2 consecutive months below ECM thresholds, but are above again in the third, you will be placed back in CMM.
+To fully exit, you need two consecutive months below ECM thresholds.
+For example, if you're identified in January and are below ECM thresholds in February, but then you're at ECM thresholds in March, you'll be identified in ECM again.
+If you go two consecutive months below ECM thresholds, but are above again in the third, you will be placed back in CMM.

 Dealing with identification discrepancies